Fan (2016 film): India

 Taran Adarsh from Bollywood Hungama gave the film 3.5 stars out of 5 and opined, "On the whole, Fan has a brilliant first half, but loses track in the second hour, only to pick up again towards the pre-climax.
 The writing should've been tighter, but what works is the terrific act by SRK as the fan."
-The Hindu called the film Khan's return to form and said, "SRK couldn't have found a better vehicle than Fan, both as an actor and as a celebration of the highs and the lows of his own stardom.
+The Hindu called the film Khan's return to form and said, "SRK couldn't have found a better vehicle than Fan, both as an actor and as a celebration of the highs and the lows of his stardom.
 A stardom whose enormity he'd himself find difficult to wrap around his head."
 The Indian Express also gave the film 3.5 out of 5 stars and stated, "Fan is a triumph.
-Shah Rukh Khan is played to all his strengths, and he plays it just right, gliding in and out of the star and the fan, creating distinct identities and outlines in one scene, and blurring the lines just so in the next."
+Shah Rukh Khan played to all his strengths, and he plays it just right, gliding in and out of the star and the fan, creating distinct identities and outlines in one scene, and blurring the lines just so in the next."
 Anna M. M. Vetticad of Firstpost writes, "Much of its appeal lies in the fact that the central characters are not stereotyped.
 Besides, when Shah Rukh Khan decides to go real and understated, it always makes for compelling viewing."

 India Today gave the film 3.5 stars and commented, "Maneesh Sharma and Shah Rukh Khan hand-deliver the mindscape – of both the fan and the star – on screen.
 And brilliantly," but felt that unnecessary scenes could have been cut from the film.
 Anupama Chopra of Hindustan Times also rated it 3.5 out of 5 and said that she "can guarantee that the next time you see a horde of screaming fans, you'll observe them more keenly.
 You might even wonder what their stories are."
 NDTV Movies gave the film 3 stars out of 5 and opined, "Fan works for the most part because it has the fabulous SRK act as a 'young' star-struck boy.
 His energetic performance is worth the price of the ticket – if not more."
 Rajeev Masand of CNN-IBN gave 3 stars out of 5, commenting "As I left the cinema having watched the film, I found myself conflicted about my feelings.
-There is so much to admire here, but it’s evident the filmmakers think they’ve made a smarter film than they actually have.
+There is so much to admire here, but it’s evident the filmmakers think they’ve made a smarter film than they have.
 Still, Fan works for the most part.
 And anyone who – like me – had grown tired and disappointed with Shah Rukh's unwillingness to step out of his comfort zone will have reason to be a fan again."